6over3/libfetch/README.md

 ## Prerequisites
 - CMake 4+
-- C11 compiler (GCC, Clang, or MSVC)
+- C11 compiler (GCC, Clang, or MSVC with atomics enabled)
 - Git
+- OpenSSL (required when TLS support is enabled)

+**Note for MSVC users**: Ensure that C11 atomics are enabled in your compiler settings.
+This typically requires Visual Studio 2022 or later with the `/std:c11` or `/std:c17` flag.

 ## Basic Build